epam/NGB/docs/md/cli/command-reference.md

 * Dataset name

 Optionally a list of files to be added to a newly created dataset can be specified.
-Also a parent dataset could be specified to build a dtaset hierarchy
+Also a parent dataset could be specified to build a dataset hierarchy

 Files can be addressed:
 * For previously registered files (see **reg_file** command) - by name or an identifier